leenaliomar/portfolio/README.md

 # Leen Portfolio
-You can view my portfolio at this link: Under developlment.
+You can view my portfolio at this link: https://leenaliomar.github.io/portfolio/